Studio 57: Overview

 The program was a filmed anthology television series sponsored by Heinz 57 and produced by Revue Studios.
 The program aired on the DuMont network from September 21, 1954, to July 26, 1955, making it "one of the last regularly-scheduled series ever carried on the crumbling DuMont network".
 (Only What's the Story and boxing matches aired on DuMont afterwards).
 Studio 57 aired in first-run syndication from September 1955 to 1958.

 The series was exported to Australia during the late 1950s under the title Whitehall Playhouse.
 Since some of the episodes shown there were DuMont-aired episodes, this makes Studio 57 the only DuMont show to be broadcast outside of North America.
 The series began airing in Australia in late 1956, during the first few months of television in that country, continuing for several years, and eventually including episodes of other American anthology series such as The Star and the Story.

 Writers whose work was featured on the program included Ray Bradbury.

-Episodes included "The Finishers" (January 29, 1956), with Peter Lorre, Carmen Mathews, and Gordon Mills.

-Cast
+Personnel

 The series featured many established actors, including Carolyn Jones, Hugh O'Brian, Keye Luke, Natalie Wood, Craig Stevens, Marguerite Chapman, Jean-Pierre Aumont, Brian Keith, Rod Taylor, K. T. Stevens, Hugh Beaumont, Peter Graves, Robert Armstrong, Jean Byron, Lon Chaney Jr., Andy Clyde, Charles Coburn, Olive Sturgess, Peter Lawford, Mike Connors, Jane Darwell, Joanne Dru, Vivi Janiss, Keenan Wynn, and DeForest Kelley.

-Criticism
+Herschel Daugherty was the director, and Lawrence Kimble was the writer.